igor-siergiej/diet-planner/README.md

 ### TO-DO

 #### KAJ TO-DO
-- Clean up InputValidation and write tests
-- Update login and register fxml

 #### IGOR TO-DO
- - Make better input validation for creating new screen
+ - Implement input validation for login screen
  - Finish addEntry screen
+ - create the hover messages over the ? buttons in login and register
+ - fix regression fails for database

 #### Functionality to be implemented:
 - Searching foods from dataset